How Do You Know When It's Time to Change Your CPAP Supplies?

 This is the soft part that comes into contact with your face.
 Cushion manufacturers recommend you replace your:

 - Entire mask setup (cushion, headgear, and chin support, if using): every 3 to 6 months

 Headgear and chin supports

 Replace headgear when it no longer holds your mask in place or the buckles, snaps, or Velcro no longer function.
 If you wear your mask properly, the headgear should hold its shape and resist stretching out.
-Overtightened headgear not only stretches out unnecessarily, but it’s also the reason for high mask leak, air blowing in the eyes, and painful red marks on the face.
-Replace chin supports when they no longer prevent oral breathing (usually due to overstretching).
+Overtightening your headgear not only stretches it out unnecessarily, but is also the reason for high mask leak, air blowing in the eyes, and painful red marks on the face.
+Replace chin supports when they no longer prevent oral or mouth breathing (usually due to overstretching).

 Replace anytime holes appear.
 You’ll notice them because you can hear hissing sounds or feel air coming out of the tubing.
 Leaks in the hose will affect your pressure delivery and may even leak moisture from the humidifier.